Wim Eijk: Bishop and Archbishop

 Eijk was appointed Bishop of Groningen-Leeuwarden on 17 July 1999 and consecrated a bishop on 6 November.
 He chose the motto Noli recusare laborem ("Do not reject the work"), taken from the last words of Martin of Tours.
 As bishop he restricted the role of the laity in church services in comparison with past practice.
+In 2001 Wim Eijk suffered from a subdural hematoma from which he fully recovered.

 Pope John Paul II named him a member of the Pontifical Academy for Life on 4 August 2004 and a member of its governing council on 23 March 2005.

-In 2001 Wim Eijk suffered from a subdural hematoma from which he fully recovered.